0xDelvine/Chain-check-web3clubs-sessions/session-1-intro-to-auditing.md

     1) [Daily Warden](https://www.dailywarden.com/) - shows all active and upcoming security contests.
     2) [VigilSeek](https://www.vigilseek.com/) - like an upgrade of daily warden, it has a feature to filter contests based on language, platform e.t.c
 ### **NOTE:**
-**:exclamation:Check out first flights by Cyfrin Codehawks: [codehawks first-flights](https://codehawks.cyfrin.io/first-flights) - These are beginner-friendly contest that helps one sharpen their auditing skills.**
+**Check out first flights by Cyfrin Codehawks: [codehawks first-flights](https://codehawks.cyfrin.io/first-flights) - These are beginner-friendly contest that helps one sharpen their auditing skills.**
 - Participate in a contest from one of the [platforms](https://github.com/0xDelvine/Chain-check-web3clubs-sessions/edit/main/session-1-intro-to-auditing.md#%EF%B8%8F-bug-bounty-platforms) mentioned above.
 - Learn from writing reports.